openaire/openaire-catalogue-docs/docs/data-model/entities/other.md

 ```

 ## AlternateIdentifier
-Type used to represent the information associated to persistent identifiers associated to the result that have not been forged by an authority for that pid type.
-For example we collect metadata from an institutional repository that provides as identifier for the result also the doi.
+Type used to represent the information associated to persistent identifiers associated to the research product that have not been forged by an authority for that pid type.
+For example we collect metadata from an institutional repository that provides as identifier for the research product also the DOI.

 ### scheme
 _Type: String &bull; Cardinality: ONE_